 PepsiCo has scaled up its commitment to The Recycling Partnership, and a leader at the beverage company says the money will be geared toward improving local programs.

-The beverage giant announced today it will provide the nonprofit recycling advancement group with $10 million, which will be allocated at $2 million per year over five years, according to PepsiCo.
-It will be spent in two areas, focused on increasing access to recycling and improving recycling programs through education.
+The beverage giant announced today it will provide the nonprofit recycling group with $10 million, which will be allocated at $2 million per year over five years, according to PepsiCo.
+It will be spent in two areas: increasing access to recycling and improving recycling programs through education.

-The organizations are hoping the new effort, titled All In On Recycling, will bring in other companies to raise $25 million total.
-With that full amount, the initiative would help roughly 2,800 communities around the country, and it would generate 1.9 million tons of recyclables during the next five years.
+PepsiCo and The Recycling Partnership are hoping the new effort, titled All In On Recycling, will bring in other companies to raise $25 million total.
+With that full amount, the initiative would help roughly 2,800 communities around the country, and it would generate 1.9 million tons of recyclables during the next five years, a press release stated.
 That includes an estimated 7 billion bottles and cans.
 According to PepsiCo, the communities that participate in the initiative would bring an estimated additional $75 million in municipal funding.

 Initial funding will go toward recycling efforts in the Central Ohio region; El Paso, Texas; Miami and the state of Michigan, according to the release.